davidpagnon/Sports2D/README.md

 ### All the parameters

-Have a look at the [Config_Demo.toml](https://github.com/davidpagnon/Sports2D/blob/main/Sports2D/Demo/Config_demo.toml) file or type for a full list of the available parameters:
+For a full list of the available parameters, have a look at the [Config_Demo.toml](https://github.com/davidpagnon/Sports2D/blob/main/Sports2D/Demo/Config_demo.toml) file or type:

 ``` cmd
 sports2d --help